jamal-and/flutter_sneakers/README.md

 # flutter_sneakers
-Used MVVM and GetxController as a ViewModel
+Used MVVM (GetxController as a ViewModel)